Park Street riot: 545th Port Company mutiny

 On the night of 12–13 July the 545th Port Company, an all-black segregated unit that was billeted at Sea Mills, mutinied.
 On the morning of 13 July the company refused direct orders to report for duty and remained in the barracks.
 They demanded better treatment from their officers, better accommodation for the soldiers in the guardhouse, and a halt to the paratroopers chasing black GIs through the streets of Bristol.
 The mutiny ended the same evening, without violence.
 One black soldier, Robert Davis of 542nd Port Company was accused of inciting the mutiny, and was court martialled on 6 September 1944 in Newport.
 He was sentenced to hard labour for life.

 Riot

 On the evening of Saturday 15 July approximately 400 black GIs gathered in the area of Park Street.
-Some of them were accompanied by white British women and a US military policeman stopped them.
+Some of them were accompanied by British women and a US military policeman stopped them.
 This caused a minor disturbance which prompted the deployment of more policemen.
 In total 120 armed military policemen attended.
 The black soldiers were gathered to march back to the trucks that were to drive them to their barracks.
 The MPs tried to disarm some of them who had knives.
 The black soldiers refused to hand them over, their colleagues intervened and in the resulting confrontation one policeman was stabbed and his attacker shot dead.
 The MPs restored control by closing off the street with buses and shooting several GIs in the legs.
 Many black GIs were arrested and several were sent to the local hospital.
 A curfew was established in Bristol for many days afterwards.